voicebase/voicebase-docs/docs/how-to-guides/swagger-codegen.md

 By following the specification, the API is documented in a way that code generation tools can understand, saving you time and effort on generating code to build requests or access the response from the API.

-The Voicebase V3 OpenAPI specification resides at https://apis.voicebase.com/v3/defs/v3-api.yaml
+The VoiceBase V3 OpenAPI specification resides at https://apis.voicebase.com/v3/defs/v3-api.yaml

-This document is a summary of how to use the Swagger Code Generation tool to generate a Voicebase V3 client.
+This document is a summary of how to use the Swagger Code Generation tool to generate a VoiceBase V3 client.
 We assume that you already have installed Java 8 and Maven.

 ## Download Swagger Codegen CLI tool